 The practice had a recruitment policy that set out the standards they followed when recruiting staff.
 Records we looked at included evidence that appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, references, qualifications, registration with an appropriate professional body and criminal record checks via the Disclosure and Barring Service (DBS).
 We looked at the staff file for the member of staff most recently recruited.
-Their staff file did not contain hard copies of proof of identification.
-The practice manager explained that documents confirming their identity had been brought to interview and had been seen as part of their Disclosure and Barring Service (DBS) check application process.
+Their file contained copies of all of the information required, including their job application form, DBS check and documents to confirm their identity.

-The practice manager and all staff had been subject to DBS checks.
+The practice manager and all staff who required them had been subject to DBS checks.
 The GPs had undergone DBS checks as part of their application to be included on the National Medical Performers' List.
 All performers are required to register for the online DBS update service which enables NHS England to carry out status checks on their certificate.

-We asked the practice manager how they assured themselves that GPs and nurses employed continued to be registered to practise with the relevant professional bodies (For GPs this is the General Medical Council (GMC) and for nurses this is the Nursing and Midwifery Council (NMC)).
-They told us they routinely checked to assure themselves of the continuing registration of staff.
-We saw records of these checks were maintained.
-GPs had medical indemnity insurance policies in place and we saw certificates to confirm this.
+We asked the practice manager how they assured themselves that the GP and nurse practitioner employed continued to be registered to practise with the relevant professional bodies (for GPs this is the General Medical Council (GMC) and for nurses this is the Nursing and Midwifery Council (NMC)).
+They told us the GP and nurse routinely provided them with evidence of their professional registrations and we saw copies of these records were kept.
+The GP had medical indemnity insurance in place and we saw certificates to confirm this.

 Staff told us about the arrangements for planning and monitoring the number and mix of staff needed to meet patients' needs.
-We saw there was a rota system in place for all the different staffing groups to ensure there was enough staff on duty.
+We saw there was a rota system in place for the reception and support staff to ensure there was enough staff on duty.
 There were arrangements in place for members of staff to cover each other's annual leave.
-The practice used a small number of locum GPs to cover for their GPs holidays and other clinical commitments.
-The practice had a locum induction pack in place.
+The practice did not use locum GPs to cover for the GPs holidays.
+The GP told us they did not take much time off and when they did, the nurse practitioner provided cover.
+Informal arrangements were in place with neighbouring GP practices within the same building if access to a GP was required at these times.

-Staff told us there were enough staff to maintain the smooth running of the practice and there was always enough staff on duty to ensure patients were kept safe.
+Staff told us there were enough of them to maintain the smooth running of the practice and there was always enough staff on duty to ensure patients were kept safe.